 However, Florida law contains multiple justifiable use of force provisions, which differ somewhat.
 It may be very difficult for a person without legal training to understand exactly what is and is not considered justifiable under specific circumstances.

-The Florida homicide statutes provide a specific defense for death that occurs through “accident or misfortune” when the person causing the death was:
+The Florida homicide statutes provide a specific murder or manslaughter defense for death that occurs through “accident or misfortune” when the person causing the death was:

 • Engaging in a lawful act, employing ordinary care and acting with lawful intent,